Kettlebell Grundübungen für Einsteiger und Fortgeschrittene - cross equip

 Double Kettlebell Snatch

-Instead of a kettlebell, you hold one in each hand.
-The exercise is now performed on both sides.
+Instead of one kettlebell, you have one kettlebell in each hand.
+The execution is now bilateral.

 Back to blog